sfxon/MyfavDesignsProductDetail/README.md

 # Shopware 6 - Customizations for the product-detail page

-Projekt-Status: **In development**
+Project-Status: **Early Access**

 This project is still in development.
-Some features are working, while others are not finished or have to be added.

----
+Key features are finished.
+New features and more information is coming step by step.

 ## Description